 As always -- build a vision board -- to help keep your focus on what you want, and ignite your CDFs.

 #connection #free #magic #wild #aligned

 #trustlife #knowyour5 #goddessing

-Sharon MacGregor is a Certified Holistic Health Coach, Yoga Instructor and licensed Desire Map facilitator.
-Her own success combating depression, and the symptoms of perimenopause with yoga and nutrition has led a realization that we can make our lives into whatever we want, whenever we want.
+Sharon MacGregor is a Certified Holistic Health & Lifestyle Coach, Yoga Instructor.
+She is passionate about living bliss.
+Her own journey out of depression and a life of simply existing, has led a realization that we can make our lives into whatever we want, whenever we want.
 Her programs are designed to educate women of the myriad of ways build self-confidence and embrace life after 40 with optimism.
 Her retreats and workshops combine yoga+nutrition+coaching.
 You can join the conversation on her private Facebook group Upgrade Your Life.
 You can find out about working with her at www.sharonmacgregor.com.